DanielElisenberg/tiptap-parser/README.md

 ```

-import into your project and parse away:
+Then import into your project and parse your content:

 ```
 from tiptapparser import parse

 html_string = parse(json_content)
 ```